ajac-zero/memento/README.md

 ## Getting Started

-To install Memento, run `pip install memento` in your terminal.
+To install Memento, run `pip install memento-llm` in your terminal.

 With Memento, you no longer have to worry about setting up message storage logic in your application, here is how I can be integrated into your code: